vserova/book/pages/ch_xmlwrapp.md

 ### Introduction

 The NCBI C++ Toolkit has forked and enhanced the open-source [xmlwrapp](http://vslavik.github.io/xmlwrapp/) project, which provides a simplified way for developers to work with XML.
 This chapter discusses the NCBI fork and how to use it.
 This chapter refers to NCBI's project as "XmlWrapp" and the open-source project as "xmlwrapp".
-Both projects produce a library named <span class="nctnt ncbi-lib">libxmlwrapp</span>.
+Both projects produce a library named `libxmlwrapp`.

 ### Chapter Outline